danisuar3z/ddd-2/README.md

 # Diameter distribution by Deconvolution (DdD) - WebApp 2.0
-A Python (Dash by Plotly) Web Application to determinate the Particle Size Distribution (PSD) of Semiconductor Nanoparticles (SNPs), using deconvolution.
+A Python (Dash by Plotly) Web Application to determine the Particle Size Distribution (PSD) of Semiconductor Nanoparticles (SNPs), using deconvolution.

 # Statement of Need